 To flesh out your structure even more before you start, check our resources about structure.

 By following these steps, you can create the perfect thesis statement for your academic paper.
-Remember to keep it simple, and use your thesis statement as a compass to help you structure the rest of your paper.
+Remember to keep it simple.
+Use your thesis statement as a compass to help you structure the rest of your paper.